zhengyiling/Data-Science/case_study.md

 The guardrail metric can be user compliants, unsubscribe rate and increase in errors.

-**3.Select the population and calculate the sample size**
+**3.Select the population and calculate the sample size** Randomly assign users into the A or B groups.
+Use power analysis to calculate the effective sample size.

+**4.